MorningMartin111/1724project/README.md

 In the current landscape of Large Language Models (LLMs), Python dominates due to its rich ecosystem.
 However, for a local, privacy-focused inference service, Python introduces significant overhead in terms of runtime latency and memory management (Garbage Collection pauses).

 We chose **Rust** for this project to solve specific engineering challenges that Python cannot address effectively:
-1.  **Deterministic Latency & Memory Safety:** LLM inference is memory-intensive.
+1.  **Latency & Memory Safety:** LLM inference is memory-intensive.
 Rust’s ownership model ensures memory safety without a Garbage Collector, preventing the "stop-the-world" pauses that disrupt the user experience during real-time token streaming.
 2.  **Zero-Cost Abstractions:** By using the **Candle** framework, we leverage Rust’s ability to interact directly with low-level tensor operations (similar to C++) while maintaining high-level code safety.
 This allows us to run quantized models (like Qwen2 and TinyLlama) on consumer CPUs efficiently.
 3.  **Unified Full-Stack WebAssembly:** Unlike a traditional stack (Python Backend + JS Frontend), Rust allows us to compile our frontend (Yew) to **WebAssembly (Wasm)**.
 This enables type sharing and ensures that the high-performance characteristics of Rust extend to the browser client.
 4.  **Concurrency:** Rust’s `Tokio` async runtime is uniquely suited for handling multiple concurrent Server-Sent Events (SSE) streams, allowing the server to handle multiple chat sessions without blocking threads.